Now on Exhibit

 In 1919, the Cincinnati Reds won the world championship, a victory that was marred by a betting scandal involving their opponents, the Chicago White Sox, who were accused of intentionally losing to the Reds in exchange for a payoff from a gambling syndicate.
 The so-called "Black Sox" scandal rocked Major League baseball and led to the appointment of the sport's first commissioner.

-A new exhibit at Behringer-Crawford Museum celebrates the champion Reds on the eve of the 100th anniversary of their win.
+BCM's exhibit celebrates the champion Reds on the eve of the 100th anniversary of their win.
 The exhibit, loaned by a private collector, includes authenticated player postcards of the full 1919 Reds team from when they won the National League pennant, plus autographs, World Series souvenir programs, scorecards, newspapers and more.
 One section of the exhibit addresses the controversy surrounding the "Black Sox" episode, which led to the expulsion of eight White Sox players and was the basis for the1980s feature film, Eight Men Out.

-The exhibit, which is included with museum admission, will be on display through the opening day of the 2019 baseball season.
+The exhibit, which is included with museum admission, will be on display through the World Series.